eewpw/eewpw/docs/PLAYBACKS.md

 # Viewing playback performance with EEWPW

-Tachnically, you can already start using the dashboard by opening a browser window and connecting to `http://localhost:8050` (`8050` is the default port).
+Technically, you can already start using the dashboard by opening a browser window and connecting to `http://localhost:8050` (`8050` is the default port).
 However, in most use cases, you will need to shift the time stamps  so that everything is aligned with the earthquake origin time.
 Additonally, each scenario will most likely be used with external data files such as MMI contours, moment rate function, earthquake catalog etc.

 This document will walk you through the steps needed to prepare your working environment.